 Stigma is too stigmatized

 Stigma is bad; discrimination, prejudice, bias, or negative stereotype are okay.
 Really?
-At least most mental health organization aren’t jumping on this particular word policing caboose.
+At least most mental health organizations aren’t jumping on this particular word policing caboose.

 “Stigma refers to a mark or token of infamy, disgrace, or reproach.
 There is nothing inherent in people who have psychiatric disabilities or mental illnesses that deserves to be remotely associated with infamy, disgrace, or reproach; nor is ‘stigma’ inherent in people with diverse sexual orientations, gender identities, ethnicities, cultures, colors, or sizes.
 Therefore, the word ‘stigma”’ is considered unacceptable, and is not used.”